 Oh, I am going to a new Fagbucks now and everything is pretty much all right.

 If People Act Shitty, Act Shitty Right Back to Them

 And I am learning new social rules bullshit.
 I mean you keep learning this stuff your whole life, really.
-I had blown off a lot of the rules that I thought were moronic (most of them) my whole life, but I am finding that life really does go a lot smoother if you follow more of those rules.
+I had blown off a lot of the rules that I thought were moronic (most of them) for most of my life, but I am finding that life really does go a lot smoother if you follow more of those rules.

-One thing I am doing is that I am being very careful about talking to young women.
+One thing I am doing is being very careful about talking to young women.

 How to Look at Hotties without Staring

 Or even looking at them.
 I don’t even look at them all that much.
 And I am careful about looking at the baristas.
 If there’s one that’s hot, I look at her a bit, then I look away for a bit, then I look back for a bit.
 That’s the only way to do it.
 Otherwise you are staring.
 I learned this from a PUA site post on social communication.
 This actually works pretty well.

 Or you can look above them or to the side of them.
 You can’t see them perfectly because you are not focusing on them, but you can see them fairly well.